susam/gitpr/README.md

 repository and merge pull requests from contributors to it.

 There are two popular methods to merge commits: one that does not introduce an additional merge commit, and another that does.

-Both methods are perfectly acceptable.
-Both methods are discussed below.
+Both are perfectly acceptable.
+Both are discussed below.

 Which method you choose depends on whether you want to maintain a concise commit history consisting only of development commits or if you